anandojha/PySTARC/examples/PARAMETERS.md

 ## Overview

-All complexes use the AMBER ff14SB force field for receptor charge assignment (GAFF2 + AM1-BCC for small-molecule ligands), APBS for electrostatic potential grids, and the Northrup-Allison-McCammon framework for computing bimolecular association rate constants.
-All numerical values in this guide are taken from the on-disk `input.xml`, `rxns.xml`, and `results.json` of each example (mirrored in `report.txt`); experimental targets are from the literature cited per section.
+All complexes use the AMBER ff14SB force field for receptor charge assignment (GAFF2 + AM1-BCC for small molecule ligands), APBS for electrostatic potential grids, and the Northrup-Allison-McCammon framework for computing bimolecular association rate constants.
+All numerical values in this guide are taken from the on-disk `input.xml`, `rxns.xml`, and `results.json` files for each example.

 > **Note on sources.** Where a reaction-criterion *value* (cutoff, number of pairs, contacts needed) appears below, it is read directly from the corresponding `rxns.xml`/`setup.py`.